SaquinavirBrand Name: Invirase Other Names: SQV, saquinavir mesylate Drug Class: Protease Inhibitors

 - If you are allergic to saquinavir or any other medicines.

-- If you have any heart problems, including congenital long QT syndrome.
+- If you have any heart problems, including a condition called congenital long QT .

 - If you are breastfeeding or plan to breastfeed.
-Do not breastfeed if you are infected with HIV or are taking saquinavir.
+Do not breastfeed if you have HIV or are taking saquinavir.

-- About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
+- About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products (particularly St. John's wort) you are taking or plan to take.
 Saquinavir may affect the way other medicines or products work, and other medicines or products may affect how saquinavir works.
-Taking saquinavir together with certain medicines or products may cause serious and/or life-threatening side effects.
+Taking saquinavir and ritonavir together with certain medicines or products may cause serious, life-threatening side effects.

 How should I take saquinavir?

 Saquinavir (brand name: Invirase) comes in tablet form.
 Each tablet contains 500 mg of saquinavir.
 The soft-gel capsule and hard-gel capsule forms of saquinavir have been discontinued.